2gens/fpl_project/README.md

 ## Research Question

 Which Fantasy Premier League players will score the most points in the next gameweek, based on historical performance data, recent form, and upcoming fixture difficulty?
-And which ones have the best points-to-price ratio?

 ## Setup